UniOfGreenwich/ELEE1146_Exercises/content/COMP1836_Assignment_1/COMP1836_Assignment_1.md

 - You must choose an API level that captures at least 70% of devices.

 ## Deliverables
 You should submit a formal report comprising a main body and an appendix.
-The main body of the report should be up to 5 pages long, the appendix - up to 5 pages as well.
+The main body of the report should be up to 5 pages long, the appendix - up to 5 pages as well and **must be submitted as a PDF**.

 The main body of the report should have the following sections:
 - introduction,